Table of Contents

 Erythrocyte sedimentation rate and white blood cells may be elevated in SSSS.
 Patients who are severely dehydrated or septic should also undergo renal function testing to exclude possible acute renal injury or electrolyte disturbances.
-A biopsy of the infected areas in SSSS shows separation of the epidermis at the granular cellular layer.
+A biopsy of the infected areas in SSSS shows the separation of the epidermis at the granular cellular layer.

 SSSS can evolve into toxic epidermal necrolysis.
 This condition carries a significant risk of sepsis and mortality.
 A biopsy examination can help differentiate between SSSS and toxic epidermal necrolysis.

 In SSSS, there is no significant inflammatory cellular infiltrates in the skin.
-On the other hand, patients with toxic epidermal necrolysis usually have lymphocytic infiltrates in addition to deeper separation of the epidermis at the basement membrane instead of the granular cellular layer.
+On the other hand, patients with toxic epidermal necrolysis usually have lymphocytic infiltrates in addition to the deeper separation of the epidermis at the basement membrane instead of the granular cellular layer.

 Treatment of Impetigo

 Patients with simple nonbullous impetigo benefit from topical antibiotics.
-Fusidic acid, mupirocin and retapamulin are all considered as good options for the treatment of impetigo.
+Fusidic acid, mupirocin, and retapamulin are all considered as good options for the treatment of impetigo.

 Patients with large bullae, or those who do not respond to topical antibiotic treatment, should receive oral antibiotics.
-Amoxicillin/clavulanate, cephalexin and clindamycin have been all used as systemic oral antibiotics for the treatment of bullous impetigo.
+Amoxicillin/clavulanate, cephalexin, and clindamycin have been all used as systemic oral antibiotics for the treatment of bullous impetigo.
 The choice of the antibiotic should be based on the doctor’s judgment and any previous history of allergies because the efficacy of the different classes of antibiotics was shown to be the same.

 Therefore, the current recommendation is to use topical antibiotics whenever possible for impetigo and oral antibiotics in patients who do not respond to topical treatment or when topical treatment is not practical.
-Patients should not receive erythromycin because resistance among the causative organisms is high.
+Patients should not receive erythromycin because the resistance among the causative organisms is high.
 Topical disinfectants and antibacterial soaps are not useful in impetigo.

-Patients with SSSS are dehydrated and have a high fever; therefore, antipyretic therapy in addition to fluid replacement therapy is indicated.
+Patients with SSSS are dehydrated and have high fever; therefore, antipyretic therapy in addition to fluid replacement therapy is indicated.
 Patients who are confirmed to have SSSS should undergo an extensive physical examination to identify the main focus of the infection.